Spinach, Shrimp, and Bean Thread Noodle Soup

 1 pound spinach leaves

-5 cups chicken stock or broth made with chicken flavored broth powder
+5 cups chicken stock or broth made with chicken broth powder

 1-inch slice ginger, peeled and lightly smashed